Crocs Inc. (CROX) Shares Up Despite Recent Market Volatility

 Conclusion

-To put it simply, Crocs Inc. (CROX) has had a better performance in recent times.
-Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+To sum up, Crocs Inc. (CROX) has seen a better performance recently.
+Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.